MateusFauri/Custom_review/README.md

 ### Features

 - [x] Collect Data from an amazon product
-- [ ] Create a sentiment analyzer for the data
+- [x] Use a sentiment analyzer for text in the data
 - [ ] Create charts to analyze data
 - [ ] The user enters the URL of an amazon produt